Disaster Recovery ¶

 If the user loses a device, then all that is needed to recover backed-up data, is the following:-

-- Install a fresh copy of the Comet client software on the new device, using the original username and password.
+- Install a fresh copy of the Comet client software on the new device, using the old device username and password.

 - Perform a 'Restore' function as needed.

-- When complete, 'Revoke' the lost device-listing in the admin web interface -> Accounts -> Users -> name -> Devices.
+- When complete, 'Revoke' the old device-listing in the admin web interface -> Accounts -> Users -> name -> Devices.

 - If the user password is unknown, then it can be reset via admin web interface: Accounts -> Users -> name -> Actions -> Reset Password.

 - If the user has disabled password reset for you as admin, then the user must supply the current password for the installation step.
 The password can be changed by the user at a later stage.

 - If the old device is brought back online at some future time, Comet may make a catch-up billing for the uncharged intervening period.